apache/nuttx/configs/esp32-core/README.txt

     2. Use "esptool.py" utility found in ESP-IDF to convert application .elf file into binary format which can be loaded by first stage bootloader.

-  NuttX supports a configuration option, CONFIG_ESP32CORE_RUN_IRAM, that may be selected for execution from IRAM.
-This option simply selects the correct linker script for IRAM execution.

   Again you would need to link the ELF file and convert it to binary format suitable for flashing into the board.
 The command should to convert ELF file to binary